rajashekarcs2023/validate-ai-link/README.md

-# LAHacks 2026 - Agent Link Validator API
+# DiamondHacks 2026 - Agent Link Validator API

 A REST API to validate asi1.ai agent profile links submitted by users on the portal.